 The present investigation is related to two strands of literature.
 One strand is concerned with the estimation of the time path of the natural rate of interest.
 A seminal contribution in this body of work is Laubach and Williams (2003), who model the natural rate as an unobserved permanent component in the real interest rate.
 Laubach and Williams (2016) apply this model and estimate that the natural rate in the United States has experienced a persistent decline since the 1980s with a particularly large fall around the financial crisis of 2008.
-Holston et al. (2017), Del Negro et al. (2019), Ferreira and Shousha (2021), Cesa-Bianchi et al. (2022), and Hamilton et al. (2016) provide international evidence on the persistent decline of the natural rate over the few decades.
+Holston et al. (2017), Del Negro et al. (2019), Ferreira and Shousha (2021), Cesa-Bianchi et al. (2022), and Hamilton et al. (2016) provide international evidence on the persistent decline of the natural rate over the past few decades.
 The latter paper estimates a larger degree of uncertainty around the level of the natural rate relative to other papers in the literature.
 Del Negro et al. (2017) find that the decline in the natural rate in the United States was primarily caused by changes in the convenience yield of safe assets.
 The contribution of the present paper to this strand of the literature is to estimate the effects of innovations in the natural rate of interest (i.e., innovations to the permanent component of the real interest rate) on output, its trend, and inflation.
 To our knowledge this represents the first attempt to characterize empirically the macroeconomic effects of permanent real interest rate shocks.

-The other strand of literature to which this paper is related is theoretical and goes back to the contributions of Hansen (1939) who linked secular declines in the real interest rate to permanent declines in potential output when the economy is near or at the zero lower bound on interest rates.
+The second strand of literature to which this paper is related is theoretical and goes back to the contributions of Hansen (1939) who linked secular declines in the real interest rate to permanent declines in potential output when the economy is near or at the zero lower bound on interest rates.
 Modern formulations of this hypothesis have been advanced by Summers (2014), Eggertsson et al. (2019), and Benigno and Fornaro (2018) among others.
 In all of these formulations, the zero lower bound is a key ingredient in the formation of a secular stagnation.
 The contribution of the present paper in this regard is the finding that the secular stagnation phenomenon appears to be more general, in the sense that negative natural rate shocks appear to depress the trend path of output even when the economy is reasonably far away from the ZLB.
-Finally, the econometric framework extends the one developed in Uribe (2022) to allow for shocks to the permanent component of the real interest rate.